tdwg/website/content/pages/conferences/2022/instructions-for-abstract-submission/index.md

 On your ARPHA dashboard, the status of the manuscript will change to **_in pre-submission review_** and will be in read-only mode for authors.

-**Within 15 days of submission,** your abstract should have been _at a minimum_ reviewed for suitability for the conference and flagged on your [ARPHA dashboard](https://arpha.pensoft.net/dashboard) with _Accepted with revisions_ (unless it is rejected as unsuitable).
-This does not guarantee that your presentation will remain in the collection to which you have submitted it, but it does signify that your work will have a spot in the conference program.

 While your abstract is in pre-submission review, you may see the work of various technical editors suggesting changes to be made, making comments on your abstract, or flagging editorial status (in your dashboard) but you will only be able to _view, not edit_ your submission yet.
 Wait until you receive official notice that feedback has been requested—do not ask technical editors to make changes.

 ## Feedback and Revisions